espruston/arxiv-sanity-preserver/README.md

 `[initandlisten] waiting for connections on port <port> `
 9. Run the flask server with `serve.py`.
 Visit localhost:5000 and enjoy sane viewing of papers!

+To kill the server type "lsof -i :5000" in bash then "sudo kill -9 PID" where PID is the PID shown on the first output.
+Calling "python3 serve.py" after this will relaunch the localhost.

 Optionally you can also run the `twitter_daemon.py` in a screen session, which uses your Twitter API credentials (stored in `twitter.txt`) to query Twitter periodically looking for mentions of papers in the database, and writes the results to the pickle file `twitter.p`.

 I have a simple shell script that runs these commands one by one, and every day I run this script to fetch new papers, incorporate them into the database, and recompute all tfidf vectors/classifiers.
 More details on this process below.